getshiphub/typescript-stdlib/e2e/README.md

 Basic end-to-end tests to verify the standard library works properly.
 These are all simple scripts that can be run with either `deno` or `node`.

-These can be run by running `yarn e2e`.
+These can be run by running `pnpm run e2e`.

 ### `smoke_deno.ts`